We're Exploring the Unknown

 It's time to challenge the true potential of Ethereum!
 Let's R&D something crazy!

-We called this R&D DFO (Decentralised Flexible Organisatio) DAO on steroids..
-As you wish!
+We called this R&D DFO (Decentralized Flexible Organization) DAOs on steroids, if you wish!

 A Strategy to Lose Control as Founders

 We have scheduled a step by step strategy to do this from now until DFOhub’s 1.0 release.

 We have to start our journey with control of the situation.
 Otherwise, due to the speculative human soul of anonymous people, we might not finish it, and never realize our master plan.

 The total amount of minted $buidl is 42.000.000